Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Navigate to any blog post.
 2. Observe the categories and tags shown.

+**Expected Result:** Categories and tags should be visible and correctly linked/displayed on the post.

-**Expected Result:** Categories and tags are visible and correctly linked/displayed on the post.
+**Actual Result:** Categories and tags are visible and correctly linked/displayed on the post.

 ---